AMP Multimedia Production Services

 THE FEMALE GAZE: How a West Virginia Artist Captured 100 Badass Women: feb3.2021: Overwhelmed by the headlines, by Donald Trump, a pandemic and winter coming, West Virginia artist Sassa Wilkes couldn’t get herself to her easel.
 Then, RBG died and Sassa found she wished to get to know the legal legend by painting her portrait.
 She kept on going with 99 more portraits of badass women in the final 100 days of 2020.
 Our 19-minute documentary, “100 Days of Badass Women,” showcases how the project came to be and Sassa’s passion to depict women, both famous and little-known, contemporary and historic, who deserve to be seen and whose lives deserve notice.

-1) Official selection in the 2021 Montreal Independent Film Festival.
+2) Official selection in the 2021 Montreal Independent Film Festival.
 Montreal Independent Film Festival is an annual and a monthly IMDb qualifying festival dedicated to international and Canadian shorts and features of all genres.
-The festival has promoted and screened hundreds of international films in the past few editions through Toronto Film Channel

-2) Official selection in the monthly Chicago Indie Film Awards in March 2021.
-The international platform is dedicated to supporting, promoting and recognizing indie film projects and scripts from all over the world.
-U.S. and international projects compete together in various sections of the festival.
+3) Official selection in the monthly Chicago Indie Film Awards in March 2021, dedicated to supporting, promoting and recognizing indie film projects and scripts from all over the world.

 “WHAT’S IN A NAME: A West Virginia Community Confronts a Confederate Legacy” short documentary